DavidUnzue/html-diff-tool/README.md

-# Note
+# Deprecation notice
-Due to some unexpected results from wdiff output, its not recommended to use HtmlDiff anymore.
+This project will not be further maintained.
+Furthermore, due to some incorrect results of comparing markdownified HTML with wdiff, its not recommended to use HtmlDiff anymore.
 For the purpose of generating a Diff of HTML Snippets I recommend using [@mkalkbrenner's fork of php-htmldiff](https://github.com/mkalkbrenner/php-htmldiff).

 **I'm keeping the repository here as a reference for future coding projects**